mushorg/conpot/docs/source/installation/index.rst

 Installation
 ===========

-Basics instruction on how to install Glastopf
+Basics instruction on how to install Conpot

 .. toctree::

-    installation_ubuntu
+    ubuntu